oussama-talaoui/Big-Data-Visualization/README.md

 ## First exercise: Shiny Tutorial

-- [X] Installation and configuration of the tools needed to accomplish the practical work: R, RStudio, Shiny
+- [X] Installation and configuration of the tools needed to accomplish the practical work: R, RStudio, Shiny.
-- [X] Introduction to Shiny
+- [X] Introduction to Shiny.
-- [X] Structure and GUI of apps developed with Shiny
+- [X] Structure and GUI of apps developed with Shiny.
-- [X] Addition of new interactive controls
+- [X] Addition of new interactive controls.
-- [X] Interactive visualization of data
+- [X] Interactive visualization of data.
-- [X] R scripting
+- [X] R scripting.
-- [X] Reactive expressions with Shiny
+- [X] Reactive expressions with Shiny.
-- [ ] Sharing applications
+- [X] Sharing applications.
-  - [x] Sharing the Shiny app as R scripts
+  - [x] Sharing the Shiny app as R scripts.
-  - [ ] Sharing the Shiny app as a web page
+  - [x] Sharing the Shiny app as a web page using runGitHub().
-- [X] Review of some examples programmed with Shiny
+- [X] Review of some examples programmed with Shiny.